‘NEWS’ is more accessible than ever; in fact, in a world of pop-ups, posts and push notifications, it can feel virtually inescapable, at times.

 Although the rise of the internet and social media has dawned a new era for news, news itself is hardly new.
 Humans have always passed news on; the only thing that’s changed is how quickly it travels and where we hear or read it.
 People have always passed on information to one another.

 The history of news actually goes all the way back to the Romans, who have been credited with being the first to actually publish news.
-So go ahead and tell your pupils that news is far from new – it’s ancient!
+News is far from new – it’s ancient!

 What is news?